Total and Permanent Disability (TPD) Insurance

 Own occupation

-This refers to whether or not you’re only unable to work in your current occupation following an accident or injury.
-For example, you may no longer be able to work on-site following an accident or injury if you’re a builder or electrician, but you may be able to still work in an administrative or office capacity.
+This refers to whether you’re only unable to work in your current occupation following an accident or injury.
+For example, as an electrician, you might not be able to return to work on-site following an accident or, but you can still work in an administrative or office capacity.

 Any occupation

-This refers to whether or not you’re unable to work in any occupation following an accident or injury.
+This definition applies when you’re unable to work in any occupation suited to your education, training or experience following an accident or injury.
 Simply put, if your policy uses the ‘any occupation’ definition, then you may not be able to make a TPD claim unless you’re unable to work in any occupation at all following an accident or injury.

 Activities of daily living